Yorkshire Puddings

 These are incredibly similar; their batters are nearly identical: equal parts flour, milk, and egg.
 But how are they different?
 Beyond their country of origin, Yorkshire puddings from England, and popovers, a variation of the Pudding from the U.S., the pan is the largest difference.
 Popovers use a very tall pan to help promote a taller rise, while Yorkshire Puddings use a shallower pan or muffin pan to help create a more hollow center.

 Both recipes also have different uses.
 While Popovers are cooked with butter at the bottom of the pan, hence why they are often thought of as sweeter, Yorkshire Puddings are meant for savory dishes.
 They are traditionally cooked with meat drippings instead of the recommended vegetable oil.
-That said, they have a similar batter and can be used for sweet or savory dishes.
+They have a similar batter and can be used for sweet or savory dishes.

 Rising Agents